camposfa/ant-6937-spring-2019/content/_index.md

 ## Overview

 This course is designed for upper division undergraduate students regardless of prior experience.
 We aim to be accessible to those new to programming, but those who have been using R for years will find new material in this opinionated and fast moving area.
 The course is project focused and centered around five [modules](/modules) reproducing important results in global change ecology.
-A series of short [tutorials](/tutorials) will introduce relevant technology, but most concepts will be first introduced in reading outside of class, leaving class time to focus on the more complex examples encountered in the modules.
+A series of short [cheat sheets](/cheatsheets) will introduce relevant technology, but most concepts will be first introduced in reading outside of class, leaving class time to focus on the more complex examples encountered in the modules.

 ## Approach